prathamsingh19/Log_in_Form/README.md

 # Log_in_Form
-Simple and stylish login form built purely with HTML and CSS, showcasing modern design principles and aesthetics.
+About: Simple and stylish login form built purely with HTML and CSS, showcasing modern design principles and aesthetics.
+Technologies used: HTML & CSS only.